Travel Experience

 Palm Springs, CA

 Smaller market, different traveler profile.
-Useful contrast case for self-service design scales from hub airports.
-Unique baggage needs.
+Useful contrast case for self-service scales from hub airports.
+Unique baggage needs and passenger mix.

 Merger integration and internationalisation